 A. Most people with high blood pressure have been told to avoid excess sodium.
 To do so, they may follow a strict low salt diet.

-While too much sodium can drive blood pressure up, diuretics such as hydrochlorothiazide can lower it, sometimes too much.
+While too much sodium can drive blood pressure up, diuretics such as hydrochlorothiazide can lower sodium, sometimes too much.
 Dangerously low sodium levels can lead to nausea.
 Other symptoms can include headaches, cramping, weakness and even confusion or seizures in extreme cases.
+A lot of older people may experience weakness, confusion and muscle cramping when the weather gets hot.
+If they are taking a blood pressure pill, a proton pump inhibitors for heartburn and an antidepressant, they could be suffering drug-induced hyponatremia.

 This reader’s mother had a really close call because of dangerously low sodium: